ptra31/ptra31.github.io/about.md

 I am Phuong Tra, a lovely girl who loves art, drawing, and animation!
 Currently I am studying Bachelor of Art at TAFE, NSW, Australia.

 Thanks for visiting my personal page!
 I hope you'll enjoy my works of art.
-I am open for any work or discussion about art / animation, please just drop me an email to tearawood31@gmail.com.
+I am open for any work or discussion about art / animation, don't hesitate to drop me an email at tearawood31@gmail.com.

 Cheers,
 Tra.